Vortices in Black Holes

 The time-dependence of the Goldstone field guarantees stability of the bubble, whereas the winding number $n$ maintains the vortex within.

-As it is clear from Eqs.~(\ref{eq:thinwall}, \ref{eq:ERNG}), in the thin-wall limit, the radius of the bubble is much larger than the core of the vortex as well as the thickness of the bubble wall, $R \gg \delta_{\vrm} \sim \delta_{\wrm} \sim 1 / m$ (see Fig.~\ref{fig:solution}, for an illustrative numerical solution).
+As it is clear from Eqs.~(\ref{eq:thinwall}, \ref{eq:ERNG}), in the thin-wall limit, the radius of the bubble is much larger than the core of the vortex as well as the thickness of the bubble wall, $R \gg \delta_{\vrm} \sim \delta_{\wrm} \sim 1 / m$ (see Fig.~\ref{fig:solution} for an illustrative numerical solution in the cylindrical case).

 The above winding configuration endows the bubble with angular momentum $J = n\.N_{\Grm}$.
-This is very similar to the case of a spinning $Q$-ball considered in Ref.~\cite{Kim:1992mm} for $2+1$ dimensions and generalized to $3+1$ in Ref.~\cite{Volkov:2002aj}.
+This is very similar to the case of a spinning $Q$-ball considered in Ref.~\cite{Kim:1992mm} for $2 + 1$ dimensions and generalized to $3 + 1$ in Ref.~\cite{Volkov:2002aj}.
 The important difference is that for a saturated bubble $N_{\Grm}$ is also equal to entropy.
 Therefore, for such a bubble we have \vs{-1mm}

 Notice that for the saturon bubble, the total vorticity $n$ cannot be much higher than one.
-In the opposite case, the vortex energy $\sim n^{2} / ( \alpha R )$ would exceed the entire mass of the bubble, which is impossible.
+In the opposite case, the vortex energy $\sim n^{2} / ( \alpha\mspace{1mu}R )$ would exceed the entire mass of the bubble, which is impossible.
 This imposes the upper bound $n \sim 1$.
-Thus, we learn that the maximal angular momentum of the saturon bubble is,
+Thus, we learn that the maximal angular momentum of the saturon bubble is

 Strikingly, this expression is similar to the one satisfied by the maximal angular momentum of a spinning black hole, \vs{-1mm}

 The above similarity is remarkable in two ways.
 First, it gives yet another supporting evidence to the correspondence between the generic saturons and black holes.
 Secondly, it offers a microscopic explanation of the bound \eqref{eq:JMaxBH}: the maximal angular momentum of a black hole is restricted by the vorticity of the graviton condensate.
 In addition, there can exist non-stationary non-axisymmetric configurations with zero vorticity, such as, e.g., a vacuum bubble or a black hole pierced through by multiple vortex lines with zero total winding number and unrelated spin (for a sketch see Fig.~\ref{fig:vortexes}).